-I hope you've reached the same conclusion as I have with this article.
-There's no need for the war discussions about light.
+I hope you’ve reached the same conclusion as I have with this article.
+There’s no need for war discussions about light.
 Use flash or continuous light as you see fit for your photos.

-Each has its strengths and drawbacks, but each also provides you with great resources to illuminate your subjects.
+Each has its strengths and drawbacks, but each also provides great resources to illuminate your subjects.
 You just go about creating your photos in a slightly different manner depending upon the result you need.

 Light is a multifaceted tool.
 Choose the tool you need for the result you want.

 One final piece of information I want to share is that all light is natural.

 Some people believe that natural light is superior to artificial light, but there’s a flaw in that premise.
 Light is light.

 It’s all – every bit – nothing more than electromagnetic energy within the visual spectrum.
 It doesn’t matter if you get light from the sun or the light next to your couch.
 Those photons are all the same thing.

 Artificial means “not from nature.”
 Well, electromagnetic energy, or light, is entirely natural.
 Just because the ignition of the light came from a device made by man doesn’t mean the light itself is artificial.